 Enhance your academic credentials through an advanced science graduate program.
 The core curriculum includes The Robert Larner, M.D.
-College of Medicine at The University of Vermont courses in human anatomy, biochemistry, cell biology, human physiology, pharmacology, and biostatistics.
+College of Medicine at The University of Vermont courses in anatomy, biochemistry, cell biology, human physiology, pharmacology, and biostatistics.
+This Special Master’s Program (SMP) is offered both fully online or on-campus with the option to complete the program in 12-months or on a part-time basis.

 This program is right for you if…